 Bike & Ride service is provided at all stops on all routes on a space available basis without payment of additional fare.
+Bikes with wheel sizes 16 - 29 inches in diameter, up to a 46 - inch wheelbase, and with tire widths up to three inches will fit on the racks.
 Customers are responsible for loading and unloading their bikes.
 Please offer verbal assistance as necessary.
 If the bike rack is full, ask the customer to wait for the next bus.
 Do not call the coordinator.